 SAFe teams have a choice of Agile methods.
 Most use Scrum, a lightweight, and popular framework for managing work.
-Teams that develop new code also apply Extreme Programming (XP) practices to bring focus to Agile software engineering (see Technical Agility section of Team and Technical Agility) and code quality (see Code Quality section of Built-In Quality).
+Teams that develop new code also apply Extreme Programming (XP) practices to bring focus to Agile software engineering (see the Technical Agility section of Team and Technical Agility) and code quality (see the Code Quality section of Built-In Quality).
 Some teams, however—particularly System Teams, operations, maintenance and support teams—choose to apply Kanban as their primary method.
 In these contexts, the rapid-fire nature of the work, the fast-changing priorities, and the lower value of planning activities for the next Iteration all lead them to this choice.

-Kanban systems are used at the Portfolio, Large Solution, Program, and Team levels of SAFe, although for different reasons.
+Kanban systems are used at the Portfolio, Large Solution, and Essential levels of SAFe, although for different reasons.
 This article will describe a Kanban system well suited to Agile Teams.
 However, these teams are on the train, and some additional rules must apply.

-Generally, Kanban is described as a pull system.
+Generally, Kanban is described as a ‘pull system’.
 Teams pull work when they know they have the capacity for it, rather than having work pushed on them.
 This article describes team Kanban, a method that helps facilitate the flow of value by visualizing workflow and applying WIP limits, measuring throughput, and continuously improving the process.